amrrashor/assesment/README.md

 ## Folders' Structure

-The app's folder structure follows the atomic design pattern, with components organized into atoms, molecules, organisms, templates, and screens.
+The app's folder structure follows the atomic design pattern, with components organized into atoms, molecules, organisms, and screens.

 ## Libraries and Frameworks